Azure/meta-raspberrypi-adu/BringYourOwnBoard.md

 ## recipes-support
 ### What does it do?

 In our project the [recipes-support](./recipes-support/) directory appends some of the extra tooling around swupdate.
 We use the [adu-swupdate-hw-compat.bb](./recipes-support/adu-swupdate-hw-compat/adu-swupdate-hw-compat.bb) to install a hardware compatibility file onto the image which swupdate looks for when completing an update.
-The version held within this file MUST mach the one inside of the `sw-description` file mentioned above.
+The version held within this file MUST match the one inside of the `sw-description` file mentioned above.

 We also append swupdate with our own configuration inside of the [defconfig file](./recipes-support/swupdate/swupdate/raspberrypi4-64/defconfig).
 ### What do I need to think about?